lizmat/articles/dont-fear-the-grepper-2.md

 }
 say @result.List; # (2 4 6 8 10)
 ```
-Although the actual implementation takes some shortcuts, and is also lazy.
+Although the actual implementation of the `grep` method takes some shortcuts, and is also lazy.
 But that's stuff for another series of blog posts about iterators.

 ## Smart-matching against types and roles
 You can use smart-matching with type objects to filter out the objects of a certain type, or which do a certain role.
 Let's create an array `@s` with different types of values: